15 dark academia books: Gothic novels of obsession, secrets, and scholarship

 Find a copy → Bookshop.org | Amazon

-A first-year student at a British university becomes obsessed with her charismatic Agatha Christie scholar professor, and the novel traces what that obsession costs her.
+A first-year student at a British university becomes obsessed with her charismatic Agatha Christie professor, and the novel traces the cost of that obsession.
 Weinberg is precise about how intellectual devotion can turn into erasure.

 Find a copy → Bookshop.org | Amazon